 Eaglewood Farm-Hailing from New Hartford, Dave Finn the owner of Eaglewood Farms attends the market every week with all natural pork in a variety of cuts including some specialty sauages like chorizo.
 Dave also carrys a selection of chicken, duck and quail eggs.

 Paradise Foods - It all began with a zucchini bread, Lisa Marie Ault brought Russ "Doc" Johnson a zucchini bread to his stall at the market and before the day was out there were many offers to purchase that bread.
 Soon she had her own stall at the market and has been here ever since.
-She is a personal chef by trade and spends her summer in Idaho with the family she has been with for almost 20 years which means that she joins us for 1 market in July and then full time beginning in September.
+In 2016 Lisa Marie purchased a food truck concentrating on farm to table food "Fern" the truck will be at the market weekly where you can enjoy breakfast sandwiches or lunch fare

 Goat Boy Soap- Lisa and Rick Agee began making soap because their son was allergic to everything now years later he's in college and making soap has become a career !Goatboy Soaps are handcrafted In New Milford, Connecticut and made in small batches using natural ingredients, goat's milk, saponified oils, essential oils or all natural fragrance.